British Airways Moves To Revenue-Based Avios Earning

 Bottom line

-As of October 2023, British Airways Executive Club will be introducing revenue-based Avios earning, whereby members will earn 6-9x Avios per £1 spent on airfare and other ancillaries.
+For tickets booked as of October 2023, British Airways Executive Club has introduced revenue-based Avios earning, whereby members earn 6-9x Avios per £1 spent on airfare and other ancillaries.
 There are no real surprises here, other than British Airways claiming that this change is being made because the program always listens to customer feedback (okay, that claim isn’t actually surprising either).

 What do you make of these British Airways Executive Club changes?